Robert-van-Engelen/Forth500/manual.md

       close CR ;
     : test-more ( -- ) S" somefile.txt" ['] more CATCH ABORT" an error occurred" ;

-The following [standard Forth exception codes](https://forth-standard.org/standard/exception) may be thrown by built-in Forth500 words:
+The following [Standard Forth exception codes](https://forth-standard.org/standard/exception) may be thrown by built-in Forth500 words: